 - Too many screens and it becomes too difficult to monitor.
 The very maximum number of participants should be 6.

 - Make sure you have enough time for the tasks.
 Ideally, over the course of 90 minutes, 4 medium-complex tasks will be about right.
-If you include too many, insights will be diluted.
+If you include too many, there will be a distinct lack of insight.

 - For each task, write clear instructions for participants and ask users to start specific tasks at the same time.
 Viewers can then compare how well each user completes tasks at the same time.